HJS-HJS/reinforcement_learning_tutorial/Summary/AlgorithmSummary.md

 \end{align*}$$ -->

 - Unbiased, but high variance because all paths and possibilities have to be experienced.
+- The policy gradient implies:
+    - Aim for good samples and avoid bad samples.
+    - Trial and error is formalized as policy gradient.
+- Markov property is not used.
+    - Can be used for partially observed MDP without modification.

 ## 8. Actor Critic
 - Use both value based method(Critic) and policy based method(Actor)